My dream kitchen — coolly modern, black and white, unfitted and spare. With a fireplace.

-Let’s talk understated luxury because we all need a little cheering up.
-By that I mean elegant, simple surfaces beautifully used in a kitchen.
-Few designers do that better than Kate Hume, based in Amsterdam, who works mainly in Europe and uses her own line of modern furniture inspired by the mid-century French style of Adnet and the epic Jean-Michel Frank (creator of the Parson’s table).
+Let’s talk understated luxury — meaning simple surfaces beautifully used in a kitchen with two tables as a dining option.
+Few designers do that better than Kate Hume.
+Based in Amsterdam, Hume uses her own line of modern furniture inspired by the mid-century French style of Adnet and the epic Jean-Michel Frank — creator of the Parson’s table.
 Who needs great design in the kitchen?
 I do and I always will.
-There are too many over-the-top, overstuffed kitchens out there.
+There are too many over-the-top, overstuffed examples out there.

-In a remodeled kitchen in a 17th century manor house in Southwest France, the look is anything but.
+A remodeled kitchen in a 17th century manor house in Southwest France, is anything but overstuffed.
 Clean décor takes advantage of the large casement windows, great light and those plaster walls I adore.
-In European kitchens, the work triangle is trumped by the “bench” concept where the sink and cooktop are placed on opposing ends of an island with working space in between.
+In European kitchens the work triangle is trumped by the “bench” concept where the sink and cooktop are placed on opposing ends of an island with working space in between.
 The huge, canopy-like light fixture, suspended over the full length of the island, solves many lighting issues in rooms with high ceilings.
 More practical and less cluttered looking than pendants the fixture also makes a strong design statement, echoing the zero-radius modernism.

 Can’t say I’m totally in love with the kitchen, but certainly do love the tables!
 And, any kitchen could only be better with a fireplace…